Triveni-35/PDF-to-Audio-Converter/README.md

 <br>
-Features:
+Features:<br>

-Extracts text from PDF files.
+Extracts text from PDF files.<br>

-Converts extracted text to speech in MP3 format.
+Converts extracted text to speech in MP3 format.<br>

-Supports multiple languages through gTTS.
+Supports multiple languages through gTTS.<br>

-Restrictions:
+Restrictions:<br>

-File Size: Large PDFs may cause performance issues due to memory consumption and processing time.
+File Size: Large PDFs may cause performance issues due to memory consumption and processing time.<br>

-Content Limitations:
+Content Limitations:<br>

-Scanned PDFs may require OCR for text extraction.
+Scanned PDFs may require OCR for text extraction.<br>

-Encrypted PDFs need to be decrypted for access.
+Encrypted PDFs need to be decrypted for access.<br>

-Custom fonts and special formatting may affect text readability.
+Custom fonts and special formatting may affect text readability.<br>

-Usage:
+Usage:<br>

-Ensure Python and required libraries (gtts, PyPDF2) are installed.
+Ensure Python and required libraries (gtts, PyPDF2) are installed.<br>

-Place the target PDF file in the same directory as the script.
+Place the target PDF file in the same directory as the script.<br>

-Run the script to generate an audio file.
+Run the script to generate an audio file.<br>